AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 In hot weather, you need to water it daily.
 Boston fern does not like to dry out the soil.

 That means you need to water it at least thrice a week and mist it often (daily or on alternative days) to keep it humid.

-Overwatering or clogged soil might lead to browning of leaves.
+Overwatering or clogged soil might lead to the browning of leaves.

 3. BAMBOO PALM

-Bamboo palm is very effective in cleaning the carcinogenic chemicals and air pollutants.
+Bamboo palm is very effective in cleaning carcinogenic chemicals and air pollutants.

-Particles like formaldehyde are effectively removed by bamboo palm while kept indoors.
+Particles like formaldehyde are effectively removed by bamboo palms while kept indoors.

-They do not need any direct sunlight and happy with partial shade or filtered light.
+They do not need any direct sunlight and are happy with partial shade or filtered light.